bodhitreestudio/jsnode/README.md

 # JS-Node

-> Node in pure JavaScript - implemented in a progressively incremental way
+> Node in pure JavaScript - partially implemented in a progressively incremental way